Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 casters on wheelchair

-Surprisingly, lying down is better for your back than sitting in a wheelchair.
+Surprisingly, lying down is better for your back than sitting .
 That’s because when you lie down, your spine is neutral, so there’s no extra pressure.

-But a wheelchair can benefit you in another way.
+But a chair can benefit you in another way.
 Some spine conditions cause leg numbness and weakness, reducing mobility and quality of life.

 So you can use a wheelchair to stay active and independent.
 It’s also an excellent option when you can’t walk long distances due to balance issues or fatigue.

-In such cases, a recommended solution to support your back while using a wheelchair is the STOT SPORTS BACK BRACE.
+In such cases, a recommended solution to support your back while using a chair is the STOT SPORTS BACK BRACE.

 This brace can help provide the necessary support and stabilization for your spine, reducing pressure and aiding in maintaining a correct posture.